bigbigmdm/IMSProg/README.md

 The progress bar shows the progress of the read, erase, and verify operations.

-- The `Auto' button is used to perform erase, write and verify operations in sequence.
+- The `Auto` button is used to perform erase, write and verify operations in sequence.
 If one of these operations is not needed, you can uncheck the checkbox for that operation.

 - The ![Stop](img/stop64.png) or `<Ctrl+I>` key is used to force interruption of chip read/write/erase/verify operations.